Skip to main content

 Allow distractions

-If you’re a work-from-home parent, summers can be so stressful.
-But if you can learn to work through distractions you will come out on top.
+It's not always easy, but if you can find a way to work through distractions you will come out on top.
 And yell less.
 If your kids are old enough to get through life generally on their own and you can take your work with you, then get out of the house!
 Sign up for the Kids Bowl Free program and work while they bowl.
 Treat them to two hours at the trampoline park or indoor play gym and work there.
 You may even be able to work in the lobby of the movie theater while they watch a summer movie special for as little as a dollar on a random Tuesday morning.

 Ask for help

-Editor’s note: This article was originally published in July 2019 and updated most recently in June 2024 by associate editor Kari Hanson (who is getting ready for another summer working at home with her kids).
+Editor’s note: This article was originally published several years ago and updated most recently with a thorough fact and link check on June 9, 2025 by ParentMap’s associate editor Kari Hanson (who is getting ready for another summer working at home with her kids).

 JOIN THE PARENTMAP COMMUNITY